≪ Go to our review of Rain Jackets - Men's

 This model packs away in an interior Velcro-closure stuff pocket; it easily compresses down smaller than any other model we tested.

-It packs so small in fact, that climbers and runners are known to put a stuffed Helium in the bottom of a hydration pack so it's always there.
+It packs so small in fact that climbers and runners are known to put a stuffed Helium in the bottom of a hydration pack, so it's always there.
 Unexpected rain, wind, or cooler than anticipated weather this little secret weapon handles them all.
 The latest version of the Helium does come complete with a clip-in loop to facilitate attaching to your harness (where previous versions lacked this feature).

 The hood on this rain jacket has a stiffened brim and a unique front to back elastic cinch cord with an external lock.
 The collar has a simple fabric tab at the chin and a nice large hang loop in the back.
 The Helium II does not have pit zips; with the waterproof chest pocket, it is the only jacket we tested with no means of ventilation.
 The stuff pocket on the internal left front side closes with a Velcro tab and doubles as a good stash spot for snacks, while the wrist cuff is very simple with elastic on the inner wrist.
-The elastic hem cinch has one cord lock on the right side and the logos double as reflective patches on the left chest and left sleeve.
+The elastic hem cinch has one cord lock on the right side, and the logos double as reflective patches on the left chest and left sleeve.
 There is no back facing reflectivity.

-The ultralight and minimalist Helium II is a great choice for fast and light activities, from day hikes to long distance thru-hiking.
+The ultralight and minimalist Helium II is a great choice for fast and light activities, from day hikes to long-distance thru-hiking.
 It even excels at summer-time mountaineering and climbing objectives.
 It performs well for general-purpose backpacking, day-hiking, cycling, and running, and it is a very popular just in case layer for climbers and peak baggers.
-It's worth remembering that most backpackers and mountaineers end up carrying their waterproof jacket 95% (or more) of the time, making the Helium a perfect layer to always bring along (and practically forget that you have).
+It's worth remembering that most backpackers and mountaineers end up carrying their waterproof jacket 95% (or more) of the time, making the Helium a perfect layer always to bring along (and practically forget that you have).

 At $159, this model is the most affordable of the ultralight jackets we tested.
-While several jackets score higher overall, and offer more features and versatility, the Helium is lighter and more compressible than all of them, offering several advantages - especially at its price.
+While several jackets score higher overall and offer more features and versatility, the Helium is lighter and more compressible than all of them, offering several advantages - especially at its price.

 — Ian Nicholson